Improved Random-Binning Exponent for Distributed Hypothesis Testing: Introduction

 \section{Introduction}

-The goal of distributed hypothesis testing is to distinguish between different possible joint distributions of data observed at several terminals, when the communication between them is rate-constrained.
-In this work, we consider a scenario with two observers who observe outcomes of random sequences $X^n$ and $Y^n$, respectively.
-We consider the discrete memoryless case, so both alphabets $\set{X}$ and $\set{Y}$ are finite, and $X^n$ and $Y^n$ are independent and identically distributed (IID) over the $n$ time instances.
-Under the null hypothesis $\mH_0$ their joint probability mass function at any time instance is $P_{XY}$, and under the alternative hypothesis $\mH_1$ it is $Q_{XY}$:
+In distributed hypothesis testing, one wishes to distinguish between different possible joint distributions of data observed at several terminals, when communication between the terminals is rate-limited.
+It is a classic problem that lies in the intersection of statistics and information theory, and that continues to attract attention from researchers; see, e.g., \cite{ahlswedecsiszar86,han87,shalabypapamarcou92,shimokawahanamari94,rahmanwagner12,zhaolai18,weinbergerkochman19,salehwiggerwang19,salehwigger20,sreekumargunduz20,watanabe22}.

+Here, we study the simple setting with two observers who observe outcomes of random sequences $X^n$ and $Y^n$, respectively.
+We consider the discrete memoryless case, so both alphabets $\set{X}$ and $\set{Y}$ are finite, and $(X^n,Y^n)$ are independent and identically distributed (IID) over time.
+Under the null hypothesis $\mH_0$ their joint probability mass function at any time instant is $P_{XY}$, and under the alternative hypothesis $\mH_1$ it is $Q_{XY}$: